softctrl/fly-rest/README.md

-#I need to make some changings to a better suport os tls/ssl.
+#I need to make some changings to a better suport of tls/ssl.

 # fly-rest
 Restfull Library to use on Android mobile projects